Learn the difference. It really matters.

 There is no need for Oracle or any other data center commercial DBMS.
 Ditto for VMware, conventional data center security products and middleware.

 Edge computing delivers real-time processing, on virtually any hardware, at the network edge because it is built with an entirely different software technology stack.
+System Oriented Programming delivers micro APPS that can run on any hardware, no code modifications needed.

 The edge computing software stack is massively optimized to eliminate I/O wait states.
 The delay from hitting the enter key to parsing over 100 million records in a query is imperceptible.